justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 UEFI has only a slightly different method than what follows, I believe I used UEFI in the [thinkpadarch.md](https://github.com/justin0979/DellInspiron530_ArchLinuxPlasma_Install/blob/main/thinkpadarch.md) for my laptop.

 I used `dd` to get a usb iso and booted that way.
+Here is one guide, [How to Create Bootable USB Drive Using dd Command](https://linuxiac.com/how-to-create-bootable-usb-drive-using-dd-command/) I found online, not sure if I followed this one back then though.

 Here's the link to [Arch Linux Downloads](https://archlinux.org/download/)

 After booting from usb: